vectordotdev/vector/docs/tutorials/lognamespacing.md

 can specify the type for all fields as well as the type for specific fields.

-An object where all fields will be strings, but wo don't specify what those field names are:
+An object where all fields will be strings, but doesn't specify what those field names are:

 ```rust
 Kind::object(Collection::empty().with_unknown(Kind::bytes()))
 ````

 An object with two fields - `reason` containing a string and `value` containing an integer:

 ```rust